moverwater/CalibratedCPP/README.md

 ### calibratedcpp-beast

 The implementation has the following structure:
-- The abstract class CoalescentPointProcessModel has abstract methods for the density and CDF of the node age.
+- The abstract class `CoalescentPointProcessModel` has abstract methods `calculateNodeAgeDensity()` and `calculateNodeAgeCDF()` for the density and CDF of the node age.
-- BirthDeathModel extends CoalescentPointProcessModel with node age density and CDF for the constant rate birth-death process.
+- `BirthDeathModel` extends `CoalescentPointProcessModel` and implements `calculateNodeAgeDensity()` and `calculateNodeAgeCDF()` with node age density and CDF for the constant rate birth-death process.
+- `BirthDeathSkylineModel` extends `CoalescentPointProcessModel` and implements `calculateNodeAgeDensity()` and `calculateNodeAgeCDF()` with node age density and CDF for the birth-death process with piecewise constant rates.
-- CalibratedCoalescentPointProcess extends SpeciesTreeDistribution and takes a CoalescentPointProcessModel, a list of calibrations, and the origin age OR conditionOnRoot as inputs.
+- `CalibratedCoalescentPointProcess` extends `SpeciesTreeDistribution` and takes a list of `calibrations`, and the `origin` age OR `conditionOnRoot` as inputs.

 ### calibratedcpp-lphy